 The official launch of the Bachelor of Primary Education Studies at Ontario Campus took place on 29 August 2005.

 As of July 2015, due to the legislative and regulatory environment in Ontario, the University regretfully ceased to operate its Ontario campus.

-Building on our experience in international program delivery and our desire to increase international student numbers, CSU decided to commence offshore delivery of the CSU Bachelor of Primary Education Studies (BPES) program in Burlington, Ontario in Canada.
+Building on our experience in international program delivery and our desire to increase international student numbers, Charles Sturt decided to commence offshore delivery of the Charles Sturt University Bachelor of Primary Education Studies (BPES) program in Burlington, Ontario in Canada.

-At the time there were number of identified opportunities that supported a CSU on-campus presence, including:
+At the time there were number of identified opportunities that supported a Charles Sturt University on-campus presence, including:

 - a need for teacher training in Ontario;

 - a reliable job market for graduating teachers;